Intrauterine Insemination (IUI) Treatments

 The IUI process takes some time and includes minimal discomfort.
 The very next step is to watch all the signs and different symptoms of pregnancy.

-The chances of becoming pregnant gets increased if the person is on fertility medication when opted for IUI.
-There is very little chance and a small risk of getting infection after Intrauterine insemination.
+The chances of becoming pregnant get increased if the person is on fertility medication when opted for IUI.
+There is very little chance and a small risk of getting an infection after intrauterine insemination.

 The success rate of intrauterine insemination (IUI) depends on several factors.
-If any couple is undergoing IUI procedure performed every month, then there is chance that success rates may increase high as 20% per cycle.
-Some of the cases also have a dominant effect such as:- Overweight, excessive smoking and drinking, female age, the reason behind infertility.
+If any couple is undergoing IUI procedure performed every month, then there is a chance that success rates may increase high as 20% per cycle.
+Some of the cases also have a dominant effect such as: overweight, excessive smoking and drinking, female age, the reason behind infertility.

-As intrauterine insemination (IUI) is a less invasive and very cost efficient, the success rates are lower than from IVF.
+As intrauterine insemination (IUI) is less invasive and very cost-efficient, the success rates are lower than from IVF.